igorTT/techno-advent-calendar/README.md

-# React + Vite
+# React Advent Calendar with YouTube Tracks

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## **Project Overview**

+This project is a personalized advent calendar web application built using React.
+Each "door" of the calendar represents a day in December leading up to Christmas and reveals a techno track hosted on YouTube.
+The app features:

+- A visually appealing advent calendar layout.
+- Date-based unlocking of calendar doors.
+- Embedded YouTube video players for each track.
+- Persistent state using local storage to remember which doors have been opened.
+- Hosted on GitHub Pages for easy sharing and access.